nicholas-tangerine/nicholas-tangerine.github.io/index.md

  - [n-body-sim](https://github.com/nicholas-tangerine/n-body-sim)
    - Simulates `n` particles orbiting each other... often shooting off into infinite space
    - Broke it during a refactor lol
+   - Working on real time rendering using Unity

 # Misc
 i am an element of physics and computing